-Docker is a container management service where we can develop our application, package it, deploy and run with its dependencies in a container.
+Docker is a container management service where we can develop our application, package it, deploy and run it with its dependencies in a container.
 Later we can ship this container easily to execute on other machines.

-We should be clear with two terms mentioned above Virtualization and Containerization.
+We should be clear with the two terms mentioned above Virtualization and Containerization.
 These two terms are much related to each other.

-Now let me tell you about Containerization
+Now let me tell you about Containerization.

 Everything is centered on images in Docker, which is formed with a file system and parameters.
 For example, let’s execute the following command in Docker.

 Here, the Docker command tells the Docker program on the OS that something needs to be done.
 Again, with the run command, we create an instance of the image known as a container.
 At last, “hello-learning-docker” represents the image from where the container is made.